 We recommend sending it to as many people as possible in order to collect data that represents a broad and balanced view of digital skills and attitudes.

 Step 4.
 Staff and volunteers in an organisation complete the DASH survey.
-Surveys will close on 10th July.
+Surveys will close at midnight on Sunday 7th November 2021.

 Step 5.
 Once an organisation has collected 10+ responses the lead contact will also be given access to a live data dashboard which allows them to view their organisation’s summary data as it comes in.
 This will not include answers to free text questions; these are shared at the end of the project.
 It will take us up to one week to email the dashboard link to the lead contact.